adebiasi/SongsAnalyzer/README.md

 ## Project goal

 Simple program to automatically retreive songs data (lyrics + guitar chords) and visualize them.
 The data is scraped from UltimateGuitar.com.
 The visualization is created using p5.js.
 The input is a list of song titles.
+The current data is related to the top chart songs from 1950 to 2020.

 ## Workflow